 The Organ Calendar on the Organ Page: Is There A Better Finish Here and Now?

-Sure, it has to be exactly this way: For the last time, we introduce the organ calendar here, which you can order in the small size 8.3 inches by 11.7 inches in the shop directly short before Christmas.
-Next year you can order this one again and there will be a next organ calendar.
+Sure, it has to be exactly this way: For the last time, we introduce the organ calendar here, which you can order in the small size 8.3 inches by 11.7 inches in our shop directly short before Christmas.
+Next year you can order this one again and there will be a next organ calendar as well.
 Plus, there are 33 Bach calendars.
 3 sizes.
 2019 + 2020.
 To the shop.